Running for Beginners: Complete Guide for Kids & Young Athletes Ages 8-16

 Running is a skill, not a punishment for what you ate last night.
 And like any skill, it must be learned, practiced, and refined.

-Your body was built to run, but that doesn’t mean it’s ready to go just because you threw on sneakers.
-Modern shoes, sitting culture, and weak feet have disconnected most people from how to run naturally and efficiently.
+Your kid's body was built to run, but that doesn’t mean it’s ready to go just because they threw on some sneakers.
+Modern shoes, sitting culture, and weak feet have disconnected most kids from how to run naturally and efficiently.
 That’s why beginners get injured.

 So the first mindset shift is this: running is a movement skill that demands attention, coordination, and strength.